Viennivre/SampleRepo/Sample-docs.md

 |Paragraph| Text|

 Question:
-When creating a pull request, do I have to merge the pull request before the pull request is sent to the owner of the repository
+When creating a pull request, do I have to merge the pull request before the pull request is sent to the owner of the repository or I'm supposed to leave it open?